Miatto-research-group/bolt/README.md

 ```

 ### 3. Find interferometer that best satisfies the requirements
-Note that the first time the optimizer is called, the various `numba` functions in the code are compiled
+Note that the *first time* the optimizer is called, the various `numba` functions in the code are compiled.
+Subsequent calls will start immediately, until you restart the ipython kernel.
 ```python
 from interferometers import Optimizer opt = Optimizer(lr = 0.01)